plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 | `mongodb-2.primary.plgd.cloud` | `mongodb-2.standby.plgd.cloud` |
 | `mongodb.primary.plgd.cloud` | `mongodb.standby.plgd.cloud` |

 The `mongodb.primary.plgd.cloud` and `mongodb.standby.plgd.cloud` are aliases for all members of the primary and standby clusters, respectively.
-Also the `mongodb.primary.plgd.cloud` is used for external access to the MongoDB replica set for the standby cluster.
+Also, the `mongodb.primary.plgd.cloud` is used for external access to the MongoDB replica set for the standby cluster.

 This DNS needs to be resolved to the external IP address of the LoadBalancer.
 The external IP address of the LoadBalancer is used to connect to the MongoDB replica set from the other cluster.
 For cloud environments, you can use the [external-dns](https://github.com/kubernetes-sigs/external-dns/) tool to create DNS records in AWS Route53, Google Cloud DNS, or Azure DNS.
 In this tutorial, we will show how to get the IPs of MongoDB services and manually set them in /etc/hosts.
 Then, we will restart the dnsmasq daemon to load these changes on a computer with the IP 192.168.1.1.